Email: jclark@klimoinsights.com; Phone: +1 (919) 307-5617; LinkedIn; GitHub

 Identifying the Relationships Between Mortality and Wet-Bulb Globe Temperature across North Carolina.
 Presented at the North Carolina Public Health Association 2018 Fall Educational Conference.
 December 13, 2018.
 Charlotte, NC.

-TJ12.2: Identifying the Relationships between Mortality and Heat Stress Indices across North Carolina.
-Presented at the 99th American Meteorological Society.
+Identifying the Relationships between Mortality and Heat Stress Indices across North Carolina.
+Presented at the 99th American Meteorological Society Annual Meeting.
 January 8, 2019.
 Phoenix, AZ.

 The Development and Validation of a Web-Based Tool to Forecast Wet-Bulb Globe Temperature.
 American Association of Geographers Annual Meeting.
 April 8, 2020.
 Denver, CO.
 (Conference canceled due to COVID-19).